Psion Organiser: Post production enthusiasts and developments

 Another legacy that Boris Cornet left Organiser II users is Psi2Win, the Windows PC comms link server.
 This Windows-friendly server was developed using Jaaps' reverse engineered comms link protocol.
 Boris always considered his Comms Server Psi2Win to be in permanent state of 'beta testing' but with his sad passing it is no longer being developed.
 With this in mind the author of ORG-link has further developed and released ORG-Link_V2 an Organiser II Comms Link Server that works in all Windows versions 32 and 64 bit.
 In the winter of 2013, Jaap created his web site with the aim "to be an archive of Psion Organiser II information and software that might otherwise be abandoned and lost".
-Hardware developments have continued with Organiser II Forum enthusiasts creating periferals such as microUSB CommsLink, 256 KB RAMPak, 512 KB FlashPak, and microUSB Power Supply.
+Hardware developments have continued with Organiser II Forum enthusiasts creating periferals such as microUSB CommsLink, 256 KB RAMPak, 512 KB FlashPak, and USB Power Supply.
 These, with other Organiser II hardware and software, are still available from the West Yorkshire Psion Store.
 Massimo Cellin created the Psion Facebook group in the autumn of 2015, servicing all the Psion products including the Organiser II.
 Members of the Facebook group include the former editor of IPSO FACTO, the 1980s and 1990s newsletters of the International Psion Pocket Computers User Group, copies of which are still available from Scherphuis' archive.